guildai/guild.ai/pages/install.md

 ## Verify your installation

-Verify that Guild is installed propery by running the [`check`](docs/commands/check) command:
+Verify that Guild is installed properly by running the [`check`](docs/commands/check) command:

 ``` shell